regras/f2s2/README.md

 It may differ at some points from the original ideia.

 # Instructions
-F2S2, uses pre-calculated ssdeep's digest, so before using it, generate the digests from both datasets, the known and the target.
-Storing the known's at files which MUST be listed at a file named "cb_known_set.txt", and the target's must be stored at a file name "cb_target_set.txt".
+F2S2 uses pre-calculated ssdeep's digests that it generates from both datasets: The known and the target datasets.
+The known dataset digests must be in a file named "cb_known_set.txt", and the target digests must be in a file called "cb_target_set.txt".

 ## Compiling